DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-Later credit card sized calculators like the TI-1786 got an even cheaper design.
+Later credit card sized calculators like the TI-1786 sport an even simpler design.

 Don't miss the Casio FILM CARD SL-800, a real credit card sized calculator with a thickness of only 0.030".